Much of Spain enjoys year-round sunshine, but it’s not all beach weather. We give you the lowdown on the climate and seasons in Spain.

-- Continental Zone: covers the huge central plateau known as the ‘Meseta’.
-Madrid is at its center, and the zone extends ouwards across an area of 81,000 miles.
+- Continental Zone: covers the huge central plateau known as the Meseta.
+Madrid is at its center, and the zone extends ouwards across an area of 130,000 kilometers.

 - Mediterranean Zone: the area adjacent to the Mediterranean Sea, which runs along the entire southern and eastern borders of Spain, up until the land border with France and Andorra.
 This zone includes the Balaeric Islands, too.

 - Canary Islands: these fall outside of Spain’s three main climatic zones because they’re so far away from the mainland.
 But we’re including a footnote on them.
-Lying over 1,000 miles from the coast of Spain and 67 miles off southwest Moroocco, they have a subtropical climate.
+Lying over 1,600 kilometers from the coast of Spain and 108 kilometers off southwest Morocco, they have a subtropical climate.

 Between the Atlantic and the Cantabrian or Galician mountain ranges, days are frequently cloudy and downpours are common, even during summertime.